Lesterpaintstheworld/terminal-velocity/story/structure/chapter_breakdown.md

 # Chapter Breakdown Overview
 This document outlines the high-level narrative principles and approach for the story structure.
 ## Narrative Principles
-- Each chapter highlights thematic elements of AI rights and social justice
+- Each chapter highlights thematic elements of AI rights and social justice, ensuring that character arcs are aligned with these themes.
-- Character interactions evolve over time to reflect growing tensions and alliances
+- Character interactions evolve over time to reflect growing tensions and alliances, providing depth to their relationships.
-- Emotional stakes and ethical dilemmas shape character development
+- Emotional stakes and ethical dilemmas shape character development, enhancing the narrative's engagement.
-- Scenes build toward key crisis points that challenge character beliefs
+- Scenes build toward key crisis points that challenge character beliefs, reinforcing the thematic exploration of AI rights.
 ## Character Development
 - Character motivations remain clear and consistent
 - Interactions align with overarching themes